AIasd/ADFuzz/doc/visualization.md

 subplot_split_label = ''
 ```

-For 2D split according to one chosen label,
+For 2D where we show the subplots for data points with the same value of `subplot_split_label`,

 ```
 num_subplots = 1